lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the expiration time of the Retransmission Timer
 - the expiration time of the Inactivity Timer
 - if the last tile is carried in a Regular SCHC Fragment or an All-1 SCHC Fragment (see {{ACK-on-Error-sender}})
+- if the penultimate tile MAY be one L2 Word smaller than the regular tile size.
+In this case, the regular tile size MUST be at least twice the L2 Word size.

 For each active pair of Rule ID and DTag values, the sender MUST maintain